Finger pointing: India rejects Pakistans claims on minority attacks, cites its abysmal record - The Tribune

-New Delhi [India], December 29 (ANI): India on Monday strongly rejected remarks made by the spokesperson of Pakistan's Ministry of Foreign Affairs over alleged minority attacks in India, terming them unfounded and drawing attention to Pakistan's own record on minority rights.
+India on Monday said Pakistan’s “horrific and systemic victimisation” of minorities of various faiths is a well-established fact and no amount of “finger pointing” will “obfuscate” it.

-Responding to media queries, Ministry of External Affairs official spokesperson Randhir Jaiswal said New Delhi had taken note of the comments made by Pakistani foreign ministry spokesperson Tahir Andrabi and dismissed them as baseless.
+New Delhi said this while strongly trashing Pakistan’s comments on the condition of minorities in India.

-Rejecting the allegations outright, Jaiswal said, "We reject the reported remarks from a country whose abysmal record on this front speaks for itself."
-Emphasising that Pakistan's treatment of minorities is well documented, he added, "Pakistan's horrific and systemic victimisation of minorities of various faiths is a well-established fact."
+“We reject the reported remarks from a country whose abysmal record on this front speaks for itself,” External Affairs Ministry spokesperson Randhir Jaiswal said.

-Stressing that criticism from Islamabad would not alter ground realities, Jaiswal further said, "No amount of finger-pointing will obfuscate it."
+“Pakistan’s horrific and systemic victimisation of minorities of various faiths is a well-established fact.
+No amount of finger pointing will obfuscate it,” he said.

-The Indian response followed comments by Andrabi, who urged the international community to take note of what he described as incidents "targeting religious minorities" in India, including "Christmas-related vandalism and attacks on Muslims," ARY News reported.
+In Islamabad, Pakistan foreign office spokesperson Tahir Andrabi, responding to media queries on alleged vandalism during Christmas celebrations in some places in India, said “persecution of minorities in India is a matter of deep concern”.

 Unlock Exclusive Insights with The Tribune Premium